 Each activity will likely have a unique set of circumstances and should be evaluated separately.
-These are samples of the types of questions that decision makers (university officials, courts) will use when determining whether or not your organization is responsible for a specific activity.
+These are samples of the types of questions that decision makers (university officials, courts) will use when determining whether or not your student organization is responsible for a specific activity.
 Please ask yourself these questions as you plan safe and effective activities.
-If you have questions or would like to talk about these issues, please contact the Senior Coordinator of Engagement in the Activities, Involvement and Leadership office or the Dean of Students office.
+If you have questions or would like to talk about these issues, please contact the Senior Engagement Coordinator (Activities, Involvement, & Leadership office) or the Dean of Students office.